Houston Child Support Lawyers

 Conclusion

-An experienced family law attorney can assist a parent in obtaining an order for the appropriate amount of child support and assist in making sure the order is enforced.
+An experienced family law attorney can assist a parent in obtaining an order for the appropriate amount of child support and enforce the order.
 Family law lawyers can also represent either parent in a support modification proceeding or in proceedings to establish or disprove paternity.
-Because the well being of children is at stake, child support issues are of paramount concern, and the assistance of an experienced lawyer is essential to the process.
+Because the well-being of children is at stake, child support issues are of paramount concern, and the assistance of an experienced lawyer is essential to the process.